 About Moodle Modifications at UMass Amherst

 Moodle is a widely-used open source Learning Management System (LMS).
-"Open Source" means that the source code is available for free and that software developers can modify the code or develop add-on modules.
-The ability to locally control our own LMS ...
+"Open Source" means the source code is available for free and software developers can modify the code or develop add-on modules.
+The ability to locally control our own LMS is one of...